alecmoran7/PhasmophobiaRandomizer/README.md

 ## Linux
 - Extract PhasmoPhobiaRandomizer-main.zip
-- Start the program by navigating to the PhasmophobiaRandomizer folder in the terminal and typing:
+- Start the program by navigating to the PhasmophobiaRandomizer-1.0x folder in the terminal and typing:
 > python3 phasmoApp.py

 ### Also note: